MilanVS/speedrun_timer/README.md

 A simple speedrun timer coded in C with raylib.

-Disclamer: There isn't any options in the settings menu yet.
+Disclaimer: There isn't any options in the settings menu yet.
 Feel free to make some!